-The process of creating a nest can be easily mistaken for bees actually feeding on softwoods, due to bees’ predominantly nectar and pollen-rich diet they would be unable to ingest any wood matter due to an inability to process it in their digestive system.
+Creating a nest can be easily mistaken for bees feeding on softwoods.
+Due to bees’ predominantly nectar and pollen-rich diet, they could not ingest any wood matter due to an inability to process it in their digestive system.

 You may even see wood shaving at the entrance to the hole, evidence that the nest has been created recently.

-Unlike honeybees, carpenter bees are not social and they build their nest individually.
-While they will often opt to create nests around other carpenter bees they do not act as a colony and do not have a queen or matriarch.
+Unlike honeybees, carpenter bees are not social and build their nest individually.
+While they often opt to create nests around other carpenter bees, they do not act as a colony and do not have a queen or matriarch like honey bees.

-The process of creating a nest does not end after simply boring a hole, the female bee will then need to begin creating a suitable space to raise her young larvae.
+Creating a nest does not end after simply boring a hole.
+The female bee must create a suitable space to raise her young larvae.

-After boring a small depth the female carpenter bee will turn left or right and tunnel in parallel to the surface of the wood.
-This ensures the nest is located in the safest location possible away from potential predators.
+After boring a small depth, the female carpenter bee will turn left or right and tunnel in parallel to the surface of the wood.
+This ensures the nest is in the safest location possible, away from potential predators.

-The bee will then set about creating between 5 and 6 cells to rear her brood.
+The bee then creates between 5 and 6 cells to rear her brood.
 Each cell is packed with pollen collected during early spring and one fertilised egg.
 The cell is then capped with a regurgitated wood pulp created when boring the initial nest site.

-These young larvae will slowly mature with the pollen acting as a food source while they’re still capped in the cell.
-Eventually, young bees will hatch to set out into the world and begin their own cycle of life.
+These young larvae will slowly mature, with the pollen acting as a food source while still capped in the cell.
+Eventually, young bees will hatch to enter the world and begin their own life cycle.

-Carpenter bees will opt for soft, weathered and untreated wood to create their nests.
+Carpenter bees will use soft, weathered, untreated wood to create their nests.
 Some favoured wood types include:

 - Pine